Fysikeren/LabDocumentation/DilfridgeOperation.md

 ## Mounting the DR insert

-## Cooling from a room temperature
+## Cooling from room temperature

-If the magnet cryostat is a room temperature when the DR is inserted, you may simply start the magnet cooling while pumping on the helium system.
+If the magnet cryostat is at room temperature when the DR is inserted, you may simply start the magnet cooling while pumping on the helium system.
 When the magnet reaches 4 K, the DR mixing chamber will reach about 400 mK, and the still about 1.7 K.

 ## Cooling to dilution temperatures